New Paragraph

 On to

 Falmouth to check into your hotel.
 Dinner at leisure.
-(B, T)
+(B)

-Then we visit the Trengwainton Garden, home to award winning magnolias and rhododendrons, winding wood paths and stunning views across Mount’s Bay.
+We end our day with a visit to the Trengwainton Garden, home to award winning magnolias and rhododendrons, winding wood paths and stunning views across Mount’s Bay.
 We have an introductory talk before enjoying the garden at leisure.

 Return to Falmouth for dinner and overnight at hotel.
 (B)

-Today visit St Austell Brewery for a tour where you will be talked through the brewing process, and handle some of the hops, malts and barley and gain an insight into why these ingredients have been selected.
-You will also learn how brewing used to be done, and be taught about some of the very old machinery used in the past…of course there will also be a chance to sample some of the beer!
+Today we visit St Austell Brewery for a tour where the brewing process is explained.
+There is an opportunity to handle some of the hops, malts and barley and gain an insight into why these ingredients have been selected.
+You also discover traditional brewing methods and learn about the ancient machinery used in the past.…of course there will also be a chance to sample some of the beer!

 Free time in the old market town of